Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Background

-Several techniques have been proposed to approximate the evidence for a model using simulation techniques which approximate the posterior distribution of that model, including the harmonic mean estimator of \citet{Newton:1994wm,Raftery:2007ud} and the generalisations due to \citet{Gelfand:1994ux}.
-These pseudo-harmonic mean methods are based around the insight that for any density $g$, such that $g$ and the posterior density are mutually absolutely continuous, the fact that following identity holds,
+Several techniques have been proposed to approximate the evidence for a model using simulation techniques which approximate the posterior distribution of that model, including the harmonic mean estimator of \citet{Newton:1994wm,Raftery:2007ud} and generalisations thereof \citet{Gelfand:1994ux}.
+These pseudo-harmonic mean methods use the insight that for any density $g$, such that $g(\cdot) \ll p(\cdot|\data,\Mk)$, the following identity holds,

-and by approximating the leftmost integral using any numerical integration technique one can in principle obtain an estimate of the evidence.
-Unfortunately, considerable care is required in the implementation of such schemes in order to control the variance of the resulting estimator (and indeed, to ensure that this variance is finite; see for example \citet{Neal:1994}).
+and by approximating the leftmost integral one can obtain an estimate of the evidence.
+Unfortunately, considerable care is required in the implementation of such schemes in order to control the variance of the resulting estimator --- see \citet{Neal:1994}).